-The supplementary report can be initiated by either the candidate or the Chief Electoral Officer and must be completed within 30 days of becoming aware of the changes or receipt of the written notice from the Chief Electoral Officer.
+The supplementary report can be initiated by either the candidate or the Chief Electoral Officer and must be completed within 30 days of the candidate becoming aware of the changes or receipt of the written notice from the Chief Electoral Officer that a supplementary report is required.
+(Section 54, LECFA)

-Even though it may be the financial agent who files the disclosure on behalf of the candidate, the LECFA states that it is the candidate's responsibility to ensure the filings are completed.
+Even though it is the financial agent who files the disclosure on behalf of the candidate, the LECFA states that it is the candidate's responsibility to ensure the filings are completed.